Lightency-io/GreenTrust/README.md

 ## Key Features

-1. **On-Chain Certification Process**
+## Key Roles and Features

+1. **Demander Role**
+    - Demanders, such as energy producers or consumers, can upload their Energy Management System (EMS) data directly into the platform.
+   - Once the data is uploaded, demanders can initiate the process to request Guarantees of Origin (GDOs) for their renewable energy production or consumption.
-    - The entire certification lifecycle, including application, processing, and issuance, is managed on the Aptos blockchain.
+    - The entire demand and certification process is fully managed on-chain, providing transparency and accountability.
-2. **Decentralized Data Verification**
-    - Data verification employs a decentralized model, enhancing security and reliability of the certification process.
-3. **Minting of On-Chain Certificates**
+2. **Issuer Role**
+    - The Issuer’s role involves overseeing the requests for GDOs through a dashboard that displays the status of all demands.
+    -The platform’s dashboard allows issuers to monitor and track the certification lifecycle, but the actual issuing of the certificates is fully automated.
-    - Certifications that successfully pass the data compatibility check are minted as Non-Fungible Tokens (NFTs) on the blockchain, representing digital proof of renewable energy certification.
+    - Once the data is validated, the certificates are minted as Non-Fungible Tokens (NFTs) on the Aptos blockchain, providing tamper-proof digital proof of renewable energy certification.
-4. **Automated Data Filtering and Export**
-    - Demand agents upload data, which is then automatically processed by our platform to filter, verify, and validate the information before issuing certificates.
+    -  Zero-Knowledge Proof (ZK) technology is utilized to enable data verification without compromising sensitive or private information, enhancing both security and trust in the process.
+3. **Auditor Role**
+    - Auditors have the authority to review and verify the GDO requests.
+They can audit the EMS data submitted by demanders and validate or change the status of the request.
+    - The auditor role is critical for maintaining the integrity of the process, ensuring that only verified renewable energy is certified.

 ---